-The Inupiat people depend on marine life, specifically the bowhead whale, and Caroline’s father was a successful captain who hunted and provided for her family.
-Chosen by the elders in her community, Cannon has been the leader in Point Hope for over 30 years and is always reminded of her father’s love for the ocean.
-So when gas prices started climbing and oil companies wanted access to untapped oil reserves in the Arctic ocean, the federal government started presenting plans to open up offshore oil and gas leases, and that’s when Caroline knew she had to get into action.
+The Inupiat people depend on marine life, specifically the bowhead whale.
+Cannon’s father was a successful captain who hunted and provided for her family.
+Chosen by the elders in her community, Cannon became a leader in Point Hope.
+For over 30 years, she has represented her father’s love for the ocean and taken on the duty to protect this region.

-Caroline traveled to both Alaska and Washington, D.C. hundreds of times to plead her case at industry meetings and federal summits, sharing her knowledge of the Arctic marine environment.
-She painted pictures of life in the arctic for people to empathize with, and ultimately became the powerful voice who spoke for the Inupiat in a federal lawsuit challenging offshore oil and gas development plans.
+Traveling to Alaska and Washington, D.C. hundreds of times, Cannon pleaded her case at industry meetings and federal summits.
+Sharing her knowledge of the Arctic marine environment, she painted pictures of life in the region for others to empathize with and understand.
+Ultimately, she became the voice for the Inupiat people in a federal lawsuit challenging offshore oil and gas development plans.